 Step 3: compare conversion value to the original purchase

-As you can see, convertible bonds provide an extra potential for return.
-Because of this, convertible bonds are sold with lower interest rates and traded at lower yields (higher prices) in the market.
+Convertible bonds offer this extra potential return.
+Because of that added benefit, they’re typically issued with lower interest rates and trade at lower yields (higher prices) than comparable non-convertible bonds.

 A corporate bond has a conversion ratio of 10:1 and is purchased for $900.
 What is the parity price of the common stock?

-If a $900 bond is purchased and immediately converted into 10 shares of common stock, the investor is paying the equivalent of $90 per share for the stock.
-If the stock trades in the market at any price above $90, the investor could realize a profit.
-In the example above, the stock’s market price was $120, which provided a $30 per share profit.
+If a $900 bond is purchased and immediately converted into 10 shares, the investor is effectively paying $90 per share.
+If the stock trades above $90, converting and selling the shares could produce a profit.
+In the earlier example, the stock traded at $120, which is a $30 per share gain.

 A 10%, $1,000 par convertible corporate bond with a conversion price of $20 is purchased at 110.
 The common stock is currently trading at $25.
 What is the parity price of the stock?